Lets get this out of the way up front: No.

 - A: If a shop is using a machine for GDI/Piezo injectors with “graduated cylinders” or beakers as shown below circled in red… it’s the wrong machine.

-Actual GDI/Piezo specific machines come with manufacturer-specific test plans that are constantly being updated and added to via WIFI connectivity.
+Actual GDI/Piezo specific machines come with computer controlled manufacturer-specific test plans that are constantly being updated and added to via WIFI connectivity.
 These test plans can be accessed on a digital front panel using the Injectors Model number to pull up the specific manufacturer injector test suite.
-Test plans contain multiple tests, each with specific flow corridors and pressures that need to perform within the specified parameters on a unique per test basis.
+Test plans contain multiple tests, each with specific flow corridors and pressures up to 3500 PSI where injectors need to perform within the specified parameters for each unique test.

 “Spray Pattern” is not a functional GDI/Piezo test.
-There are no graduated cylinders it is all electronically analyzed internally to the machine.
-A port injector machine will spray GDI/Piezo injectors at 90 psi, in practice they atomize at 2000 psi.
+There are no graduated cylinders; it is all electronically analyzed internally to the machine.

 Testing a Gasoline Direct Injection (GDI) or Piezoelectric injectors on a machine designed for Port Fuel Injection (PFI) injectors is not recommended due to significant differences in their operating principles and requirements.
 Here’s why: